mploureno/challenge1/README.md

 #### Setup

-To get all running run:
+To get all running do the following:
  ```shell
  bundle
  ```